 Dallas, April 2, 1957.
-Location: Arlington Park.
+Photographer’s location appears to be Arlington Park.
 The tornado is in the Trinity River bottoms.

 THE 1957 DALLAS TORNADO